The Applicant Guide: General Information on Trials Permits and Information on Administrative Trials Permits

 - You must ensure that the pesticide is stored, handled, applied and disposed of in accordance with the Code of Practice for Using Plant Protection Products.

 - The material to be used in the experimental work, and for which you have received your permit, must only be stored, supplied or used by you (the permit holder) or your agent.
 You (the permit holder) must advise your agent(s) in writing of all the conditions which relate to the use of the active substance/plant protection product under the permit.
 The number of agents used must be kept to a minimum.

 - You must ensure that the person who carries out the trials work possesses a recognised certificate of competence (unless the person carrying out the work or the product itself is exempt from this requirement).
 You must ensure that the appropriate application equipment is used.

 - You must keep full records of all applications carried out under the permit and keep these for at least ten years following treatment.
 These records must include details of the specific sites that are treated and their Ordnance Survey grid references.
 We may ask you to submit this information after you have carried out your trials work.

 - You must ensure that the material to be used in the trials work is accompanied by adequate information to ensure it can be used and disposed of safely.
-This information must be presented in line with "The Labelling Handbook Volume 4 (Requirements for Labels of Products used under Permits for Trials Purposes)" and comply with the requirements of Regulation (EC) No 1107/2009.
+This information must be presented in line with 'The Labelling Handbook Volume 4 (Requirements for Labels of Products used under Permits for Trials Purposes)' and comply with the requirements of Regulation No (EC) 1107.
 You must avoid direct or indirect post-treatment exposure of humans or animals wherever possible.